sneha-afk/KeplerKV/docs/planning.md

 ---
 ## dev journal
+### September 6, 2024
+- Reworked serialization and deserialization for individual `StoreValue` types
+    - Strings and identifiers utilize the same string functionality.
+For now I am using a common `StringHandler` interface to share, but perhaps making `IdentifierValue` be a sublass of `StringValue` may simplify this?
+- New `evaluate()` functions for each `ASTNode` to create appropriate `StoreValue` type
+    - More clear, forward conversion from the parser to actual values

 ### September 5, 2024
 The current system using `std::variant` for the `StoreValue` and generic `ValueNode`s introduces a significant overhead within the program and bloated lines of code for type-checking and reducing the true type of a value.